meleu/rpie-art/INFO.md

 scrape_image = "burnforc-image.png"
 ```

-Below we have a description of every valid `info.txt` entry.
+Below we have a detailed description of every valid `info.txt` entry.

 ## `game_name`: REQUIRED